mythiculs/HSV-Pack/README.md

  ## HSV Pack

 This HSV Pack is there for anyone who wants a HSV and does not know what to choose.
+I advise using 1.40.6 or over for the best experience.

 ## Installation